WalletConnect/walletconnect-docs/docs/kotlin/web3inbox/usage.md

 CoreClient.initialize(relayServerUrl = serverUrl, connectionType = ConnectionType.AUTOMATIC, application = this, metaData = appMetaData)

 Web3Inbox.initialize(Inbox.Params.Init(core = CoreClient, account = Inbox.Type.AccountId(caip10Account), onSign = { message ->
-    // Message to be signed.
-When user decides to sign message use CacaoSigner to sign message.
+    // Message to be signed by the user.
-    // CacaoSigner is a util for easy message signing. return CacaoSigner.sign(message, accountsPrivateKey, SignatureType.EIP191)
+    //    If user decides to sign the message, use the CacaoSigner util class to sign the message.
-    // When users decides to not sign message return null return null
+    //    If user decides to not sign the message, return null return CacaoSigner.sign(message, accountsPrivateKey, SignatureType.EIP191) OR null
     }
 )) { error ->
     // Error will be thrown if there's an issue during initialization